youtube/cobalt/src/README.md

     incremental layouts can be sped up.
   * **Renderer/Skia** - The Renderer walks a Render Tree produced by the Layout Engine, rasterizes it using the third-party graphics library Skia, and swaps it to the front buffer.
-There are two major paths here, one using Hardware Skia on OpenGL ES 2.0, and one using Software Skia combined with the hardware-accelerated Starboard Blitter.
+This is accomplished using Hardware Skia on OpenGL ES 2.0.
 Note that the renderer runs in a different thread from the Layout Engine, and can interpolate animations that do not require re-layout.
 This decouples rendering from Layout and JavaScript, allowing for smooth, consistent animations on platforms with a variety of capabilities.
   * **Net / Media** - These are Chromium's Network and Media engines.
 We are using them directly, as they don't cause any particular problems with the extra constraints listed above.